Data-integrated neural networks for solving partial differential equations: Numerical experiments

-In this section, we evaluate the performance of FG-PINNs in solving PDEs with high-frequency components.
-In all simulations, we use Adam \cite{30} to optimize the neural network, where the learning rate is set to 0.001. the parameters $K^{*}=2,\; K_{\tau}=1$.
-In particular, we set the global random number seed to 1234.
-The relative $L^{2}$ error is used to evaluate the performance of the proposed model:
+In this section, we investigate numerically the performance of DataInNet for solving PDEs.
+In all simulations, Adam optimizer with a learning rate of $0.001$ was used \cite{33}.
+The parameter $K^{*}$ is set to $2$.
+Furthermore, The code accompanying this manuscript are publicly available at https://github.com/jczheng126/DataInNet.
+The relative $L^{2}$ error is used to evaluate the performance of the proposed method: